apache/accumulo-testing/README.md

 After the cluster control script is setup, the following will run performance test and produce json result files.

-    ./bin/performance-test run <output dir>
+    ./bin/performance run <output dir>

-There are some utilities for working with the json result files, run the performance-test script with no options to see them.
+There are some utilities for working with the json result files, run the `performance` script with no options to see them.

 [Uno]: https://github.com/apache/fluo-uno